tfabris/BlueGigaEmpeg/README.md

 terminal debug interface:

  - The "Serial Monitor" feature built into the Arduino IDE program.
-To run it, launch the Arduino IDE, select the "Tools" menu, then "Serial Monitor".
+To run it, launch the Arduino IDE, select the "Tools" menu, select "port" and select the correct port from the submenu.
+Then select "Tools" again, then "Serial Monitor".
 Set it to 115200 BPS and set line endings to "both NL & CR".

  - Any third party serial terminal program, such as "Putty".
 Set it to 115200 BPS, 8n1, with local echo turned on.